andrea-ga/computational-intelligence/labs/lab2/README.md

   4) `fitness = 3`  -> We're in the special state.
 Right row and right number of objects.
   5) `fitness = -1` -> We're in a row with 0 elements.

-This ES gets to achieve around the 95% o winning probability:
+This ES gets to achieve around the 95% of winning probability:

 ![immagine](https://github.com/andrea-ga/computational-intelligence/assets/55812399/ba3013ba-3289-4c22-b6eb-61709a00fa0c)